The Real Ghostbusters: Broadcast

-The show originally aired on ABC for its full run, except for the second season, which ran in syndication at the same time as the third season ran on ABC.
+The show originally aired on ABC for its full run, except for the 65 episode syndicated season, which ran in syndication at the same time as the official second season ran on ABC.
 Later, reruns of the show appeared on the USA Network's USA Cartoon Express from September 16, 1991 to September 11, 1994.
 For a short time in August 1997, the series returned to syndication as part of Bohbot Entertainment's Amazin' Adventures as anticipation for Extreme Ghostbusters which was planned to air on the block.
 Fox Family Channel also reran the series from August 17, 1998 to October 1, 1999.
 In August 2012, reruns began airing on Fearnet during the weekends, part of their "Funhouse" block, and on April 1, 2017, the show began to stream on Netflix, but was removed two years later.
 Then the show aired in Spanish on TeleXitos from 2022 to 2023.
 As of June 25, 2024, the show is currently airing on MeTV Toons.
 It aired on ITV in the U.K. in February 1988.

-To celebrate the upcoming release of Ghostbusters: Afterlife, both The Real Ghostbusters and Extreme Ghostbusters were released onto the official Ghostbusters YouTube channel.
+To celebrate the release of Ghostbusters: Afterlife, both The Real Ghostbusters and Extreme Ghostbusters were released onto the official Ghostbusters YouTube channel.